brandonmpetty/Doxa/README.md

 * NICK - "Comparison of Niblack inspired Binarization methods for ancient documents", 2009.
 * Su - "Binarization of Historical Document Images Using the Local Maximum and Minimum", 2010.
 * T.R.
 Singh - "A New local Adaptive Thresholding Technique in Binarization", 2011.
+* Bataineh - "An adaptive local binarization method for document images based on a novel thresholding method and dynamic windows", 2011. (unreproducible)
 * ISauvola - "ISauvola: Improved Sauvola’s Algorithm for Document Image Binarization", 2016.
 * WAN - "Binarization of Document Image Using Optimum Threshold Modification", 2018.